 Truly wireless Bluetooth earbuds are the lightest and most unobtrusive form of personal audio to date, making them an easier, more portable, and more pocket-friendly alternative to bigger and bulkier Bluetooth headphones.
 There’s no questioning how essential they are to your daily tech kit, you just need to make the right choices, since there is a hell of a lot out there.

 And look, it’s tough.
-There are so many choices out there when it comes to choosing the best wireless headphones and wireless buds that hit the essential markers of impressive battery life, dynamic sound, and superior noise cancelling that can be toggled seamlessly.
+There are so many choices when it comes to the best wireless headphones and wireless buds that hit the essential markers of impressive battery life, dynamic sound, and superior noise cancelling that can be toggled seamlessly.

-To help, here’s a deep dive into the features and aspects of the best wireless earbuds, and a look at some of the better options on the market, at all price points.
-We’ve already looked at the best sports earbuds, which place more emphasis on rugged outdoor use, protective IP ratings, and situational awareness, but now we’re going a bit broader and working through the best wireless earbuds for all lifestyles.
+We put together this deep dive into the features and aspects of the best wireless earbuds, and a look at some of the better options on the market, at all price points.
+We’ve already looked at the best sports earbuds, which emphasise rugged outdoor use, protective IP ratings, and situational awareness.
+Now, we’re going a bit broader and working through the best wireless earbuds for all lifestyles.

-How To Choose The Best True Wireless Earbuds For You: From Battery Life To Noise Cancellation
+How To Shop For The Best True Wireless Earbuds

 A Bluetooth codec is a tricky thing to wrap your head around; it’s not always necessary to do so.
-Consider them complex algorithms, which determine how the audio signal is compressed and transmitted between devices.
+Consider these complex algorithms which determine how the audio signal is compressed and transmitted between devices.
 A codec essentially determines how audio data is compressed into smaller, more manageable bits so it can be sent wirelessly to your earbuds and decompressed there.

 Obviously, the less data that needs to be sent over Bluetooth, the more stable and efficient the connection will be.